Unistream: History

 The Unistream system began functioning as a department of Uniastrum Bank in 2001.
 The system entered the market, offering tariffs from 1%.

 In 2005, the management of Uniastrum Bank made a decision to spin off the system into a separate business.
 On May 31, 2006, the Central Bank of Russia registered CB Unistream OJSC under No. 3467 and on August 16, 2006, issued a banking license to Unistream CB OJSC.

 In November 2006, a 26% stake in the British company Aurora Russia Limited was sold.
 This deal provided an inflow of $20 million and made the foreign company a co-investor in the business.

 The Unistream system is a co-founder of the National Payments Council, founded under the auspices of the Central Bank of the Russian Federation and ARB.

 According to the results of 2013, Unistream was named “The Best Money Transfer System in Eastern Europe” by International Finance Magazine.
 2012 - laureate of IAMTN (International Association of Money Transfer Systems) and Global Banking & Finance Review Awards.

-In February 2015, the Expert RA rating agency confirmed the credit rating of JSC CB Unistream on the national scale at the A + level "Very high level of creditworthiness", the forecast is "stable", the second sublevel, and also assigned a rating on the international scale " BBB- "Moderately high level of long-term creditworthiness", outlook "stable".
+In February 2015, the Expert RA rating agency confirmed the credit rating of JSC CB Unistream on the national scale at the A + level "Very high level of creditworthiness", the forecast is "stable", the second sublevel, and also assigned a rating on the international scale " BBB− "Moderately high level of long-term creditworthiness", outlook "stable".

 At the end of 2015, Unistream launched a service for online transfers from bank cards on its own website.

 In October 2016, Ukraine banned operations of Unistream and all other Russian payment systems as part of its sanction policy against the "Russian military intervention in Ukraine".

 Since 2016, Unistream has been cooperating with the money transfer network Moneyto Ltd, which acquired the rights to use the Unistream Money Transfer trademark in the European Union.

+After the Visa and Mastercard payment systems left Russia in March 2022 after the Russian invasion of Ukraine, Unistream became one of the most popular money transfer services for the large number of Russians who departed for “near abroad” countries, such as Armenia, Georgia and Kazakhstan.
+However, on July 20, 2023, the United States imposed sanctions against Unistream Bank and, accordingly, the payment system.
+After that, banks in neighboring countries, fearing secondary sanctions, began one after another to refuse to accept or send transfers or limit them to rubles.
+The payment system promised to develop an alternative solution for cross-border payments.